 When a metal oxide semiconductor-based methane monitor is exposed to air samples, the CH4 molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
 This interaction is measured as a signal and is converted to the gas concentration.

-CH4 monitors working on the electrochemical principle are operated based on the diffusion of methane gas into the sensor which results in the production of electrical signals proportional to the CH4 concentration.
+CH4 monitors working on the electrochemical principle are operated based on the diffusion of methane gas into the sensor, resulting in the production of electrical signals proportional to the CH4 concentration.

 Nondispersive infrared absorption (NDIR)

 Methane absorbs infrared radiation at a particular frequency.
 When the gas sample is exposed to infrared radiation, the CH4 molecules present in the gas sample absorb the infrared radiation.
 This is measured by the detector in a non-dispersive photometer.

 Among all the above principles of CH4 monitoring, methane monitors based on the principle of NDIR are typically found to be preferred for ambient air monitoring as they yield more accurate CH4 concentrations.